yarov3so/ParrotPeater/README.md

 # Running ParrotPeater:

+1. Adjust the settings on your computer so that it stays awake during ParrotPeater's operation.
-1. Turn on your radio (turn the volume knob halfway) and connect it to your computer BEFORE running ParrotPeater.
+2. Turn on your radio (turn the volume knob halfway) and connect it to your computer BEFORE running ParrotPeater.
-2. Go to your settings and make sure that the microphone port is selected as audio input device and that it is at maximum volume.
+3. Go to your settings and make sure that the microphone port is selected as audio input device and that it is at maximum volume.
-3. Also, make sure that the headphone port is selected as audio output device and that it is at maximum volume as well.
+4. Also, make sure that the headphone port is selected as audio output device and that it is at maximum volume as well.
-4. If you run into the problem of ParrotPeater cueing itself repeatedly even with high vox_factor/vox_mod parameters, then you should keep the Settings window open during ParrotPeater's operation, with your chosen audio input device selected.
-You should be seeing a yellow/orange microphone icon in the menu bar at all times.
+5. If you run into the problem of ParrotPeater cueing itself repeatedly even with high vox_factor/vox_mod parameters, then you should keep the Settings window open during ParrotPeater's operation, with your chosen audio input device selected.
+If you are using a mac, you should be seeing a yellow/orange microphone icon in the menu bar at all times.
-5. Start ParrotPeater and select your computer's audio i/o devices that will be interacting with the repeater radio.
+6. Start ParrotPeater and select your computer's audio i/o devices that will be interacting with the repeater radio.
    In the case of an M1 Macbook Air (2020), those devices will usually be:

        0 External Microphone, Core Audio (1 in, 0 out)